statoscope/statoscope/README.md

 After you run Webpack you can open web interface of analyzer.

 - In `standalone` mode the link to the web interface will be printed after build is done.
 With `open` option set to `true`, the web interface will be opened in default browser automatically.
-- In `publisher` mode your should open url of rempl server, usually it's [http://localhost:8177/](http://localhost:8177/).
-You can set custom rempl server url via `REMPL_SERVER` env variable.
+- In `publisher` mode your should open URL of the rempl server, usually, it's [http://localhost:8177/](http://localhost:8177/).
+You can set custom rempl server url via `REMPL_SERVER` environment variable.

 Try the [example](example) to see how it works: